dafydd2277/dhcpd-bind9/README.md

     called `containers` already exists in that directory.
 If that is the case, merge the two files as appropriate for your environment.
 1. Modify `.env` to suit your environment.
 1. Modify `compose.yaml` to suit your environment.
-Note that you have to uncomment the appropriate `ports` entries.
-If you want to listen to more than one interface, but not all interfaces, you can c/p several copies of the expanded option, modifying the `${s_host_internal_ip}` value as appropriate.
+Note that this combination of containers must reside on the host network (`network_mode: host`) in order to receive and process DHCP client broadcasts.

 [ref011]: https://centos.org/
 [ref012]: https://docs.docker.com/engine/install/centos/